ARUP-NGS/Pipeline/src/main/java/util/varFreqDB/README.md

 In NGS.Web, this tools is run nightly by a script called `/mnt/ngseqstore1/tools/scripts/variantFrequencyCalculator.py` (cron runs the job nightly - try `sudo crontab -e` to see the actual call details).
 The script takes the output of this tool and does two things.
  1. Puts the data into a tabix-compressed file in `/mnt/ngseqstore1/ngsdata/resources/arupFreqDB...csv.gz`, and updates a link called `/mnt/ngseqstore1/ngsdata/resources/variantFrequencies.csv.gz` to point to this new version
- 2. Uploads the data into a Mongo collection using a small separate app called (MongoFreqUploader)[https://github.com/ARUP-NGS/Pipeline/blob/dev/src/main/java/util/varFreqDB/MongoFreqUploader.java].
+ 2. Uploads the data into a Mongo collection using a small separate app called [MongoFreqUploader](https://github.com/ARUP-NGS/Pipeline/blob/dev/src/main/java/util/varFreqDB/MongoFreqUploader.java).

 ### Algorithm details

+The meat of the operation takes place in `ComputeVarFreqs emitTabulatedByContig(...)`.
+As the name implies, we do this on a per-contig (chromosome) basis, since we don't want to end up reading too much info into memory.
+There are two basic phases:

+  1. Read all variants from the requested contig for all samples into a single, giant VariantPool.
+Don't tolerate repeats, so the VariantPool should contain just one unique entry for each variant.
+  2. Iterate over all variants in the variant pool and, for each variant, over all samples.
+For each sample, ask if its BED file contains the current variant.
+If so, ask if the sample contains the variant, and if so, get the variants zygosity.
+Increment the variant's annotations accordingly (there are separate annotations for every test type, het, and hom zygosity).
+  3. Emit everything to output in the format specified above.